Shiloh wind power plant

-The Shiloh wind power plant is a wind farm in the Montezuma Hills of Solano County, California, USA, close to Bird's Landing and Collinsville, 40 miles (64 km) northeast of San Francisco.
+The Shiloh wind power plant is a wind farm in the Montezuma Hills of Solano County, California, close to Bird's Landing and Collinsville, 40 miles (64 km) northeast of San Francisco.
 It has a nameplate capacity of 505 megawatts (MW) of power and was built in four stages between 2005 and 2012.
 Several additional projects are also in the Montezuma.